Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have featured more combined points than this contest's total of 224.5 points 52 times.
+- Denver and its opponents have gone over 221.5 combined points in 58 of 82 games this season.

-- The average total in Denver's contests this year is 228.3, 3.8 more than this matchup's over/under.
+- The average point total in Denver's outings this year is 228.3, 6.8 more than this matchup's over/under.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)